What Are the 5 Stages of ADHD and How Do They Impact Life?

 ”Why didn’t anyone notice sooner?”

-Once individuals start researching ADHD and learning how it has shaped their life, anger and grief often emerge.
-They may mourn missed opportunities, strained relationships, or years spent feeling “lazy” or “broken.”
+Once people start researching ADHD and learning how it shaped their life, anger and grief often emerge.
+They may mourn:

-Frustration can also arise from the slow process of finding effective treatment.
-In this bargaining phase, individuals may try various tools, therapies, or medications in search of control: “If I just get the right planner or routine, I can fix this.”
+Frustration can also arise from the slow process of finding effective support.
+In this bargaining phase, people may try various tools, therapies, or medications: “If I just get the right planner or routine, I can fix this.”

-While painful, this stage is also powerful — it signals a desire for change and greater self-understanding.
+While painful, this stage signals a desire for change and greater self-understanding.

 Stage 4: Depression and Isolation